 Mathematics comes with an endless scope of research and study in the domain of numbers and their operations.
 Every branch of mathematics has something different to deal with.
 The branches explore new methods and standards of calculation for making daily trade even more convenient.

-Mathematics is divided into various branches as per the way of calculation involved and topics covered by them.
-The branches include geometry, algebra, arithmetic, percentage, exponential, etc. Mathematics also provides standard derived formulas to make the operations or calculation accurate.
+Mathematics is divided into various branches as per the way of calculation involved and the topics covered by them.
+The branches include geometry, algebra, arithmetic, percentage, exponential, etc. Mathematics also provides standard-derived formulas to make the operations or calculations accurate.
 The given article provides all the basic formulas present in mathematics under its different branches or fields.

-Arithmetic is the oldest method of calculation known till now.
-The word arithmetic is derived from the Greek words ‘arithmos’ which literally means numbers.
+Arithmetic is the oldest method of calculation known now.
+The word arithmetic is derived from the Greek word ‘Arithmos’ which literally means numbers.
 Brahmagupta the Indian mathematician is known as the ‘father of arithmetic‘.
 And, the Fundamental theory of number theory was proposed by Carl Friedrich Gauss in 1801.

 Arithmetic mean (average) = Sum of values/Number of values.